-Password rules are enabled or disabled by using the system configuration property disable the setting by changing it to False, which means that any password is considered valid.
+Password rules are enabled or disabled by using the system configuration property EnablePasswordPolicy.
+This setting is True by default.
+If you do not want to apply these rules, you can disable the setting by changing it to False, which means that any password is considered valid.
 You can do this by using the Software Manager, or by using a Save Type 4 report that has been set up to modify the system configuration table.